JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 sessioStorage and localStorage

-Todo app with localStorage
+## Todo app with localStorage
-Search
+- Search through tasks
-add
+- add to local storage, tasks should be saved between refreshes
-delete
+- delete a task also from local storage
-styles
+- style the interface
-skeleton CSS
+- skeleton CSS for a start
-Google icons
+- Google icons or fontawesome
-To do items save even when closing browser
+- To do items save even when closing browser
-Clear state
+- Clear state
-Functions!!!
+- Functions!!!
-No duplicate code
+- No duplicate code
-branch name is task/TODOlist
+- branch name is task/TODOlist
-when i push the request, i should send a merge request to the main branch
+- when i push the request, i should send a merge request to the main branch